ShupeiLi/bachelor-thesis-code/README.md

 # Bachelor's Thesis
-This repository is the implementation of my bachelor's thesis "Multimodal Graph Attention Network".
+This repository is the implementation of my bachelor's thesis "Multimodal Graph Attention Networks".